rails/webpacker/docs/react.md

     inline: true
 ```

-The basic setup will have HMR working with the default webpacker setup.
-However, the basic will cause a full page refresh each time you save a file.
+This basic configuration alone will have HMR working with the default webpacker setup.
+However, an code saves will trigger a full page refresh each time you save a file.

-Webpack's HMR allows replacement of modules for React in-place without reloading the browser.
+Webpack's HMR allows the replacement of modules for React in-place without reloading the browser.
 To do this, you have two options:

 1. Steps below for the [github.com/pmmmwh/react-refresh-webpack-plugin](https://github.com/pmmmwh/react-refresh-webpack-plugin).
 1. Deprecated steps below for using the [github.com/gaearon/react-hot-loader](https://github.com/gaearon/react-hot-loader).